Hemp is not a new plant discovered before the drug wars began. This plant has been linked to the beginning of civilization.

 Hemp’s Possible Effects On The Economy

-Then even more jobs are created for the making of the products we demand such as paper, fuel, oil, food, clothing, textiles, and much more.
+This is very simple to explain.
+Suppose farmers are allowed to grow industrial hemp and medicinal hemp.
+This creates jobs for harvesting and processing hemp for sale, and even more jobs are created for the manufacturing and selling of the products we demand such as paper, fuel, oil, food, clothing, textiles, and much more.

 We would have more American-made products in our stores and be supporting the American economy very successfully!